ChrisFugl/santAI-claus/README.md

-# Santa Claus
+# SantAI Claus
 Santa Claus needs our help.
-There are too many children for him to check whether they are naughty and nice before Christmas.
+There are too many children for him to check whether they have been naughty and nice before Christmas.
 Let's check his list twice with an ensemble deep learning model.

 # Usage
 The project contains two separate subprojects: